kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/6_final_steps.md

 Naturally, you possess much more complexity than simply being able to fight or cast spells.
 These are known as Secondary Skills and each one is part of a Secondary Group and is linked to a specific Characteristic.
 For example, the [@skill Acrobatics @] Skill is in the Exertion Group and depends upon your Agility, while [@skill Sciences @] fall under the Intellectual Group and depend upon Intelligence.
 A complete list of Secondary Skills can be found [here](todo.html).

 ### Calculating and Using Skills
-To calculate your final Primary or Secondary Skill, add the Base Value (what you get by spending experience points) to the Modifier of the Characteristic tied to that skill.
+To calculate your final Primary or Secondary Skill, add the Base Value (what you get by investing Experience Points) to the Modifier of the Characteristic tied to that skill.
 Lastly, add any other special modifiers like innate bonuses from your Heritage, Features, and Class.
 The result will be the Final Skill Value, the number added to a Skill Check roll.

 ## Final Details
 Now that you know all the basic things needed to create your character, you can fill in your character sheet.
 Keep in mind that the Hertiage, Classes, and Features sections will provide the remaining fine details.